What are the Stages of Frozen Shoulders?

 The choice of treatment depends on the severity and the stage of the frozen shoulder.
 Here are the major treatment methods:

-A direct corticosteroid injection within the shoulder joint reduces inflammation, eases pain, and enhances range of motion.
-This procedure is usually applied if the pain is acute and hampering daily activities.
+• Corticosteroid Injections: A direct corticosteroid injection within the shoulder joint reduces inflammation, eases pain, and enhances range of motion.
+This procedure is usually applied if the pain is acute and is hampering daily activities.

-In this method, a physician forcibly manipulates the shoulder joint to loosen tight tissues under the influence of general anaesthesia.
-This is not commonly done since arthroscopic surgery has proven to be more effective in restoring shoulder mobility.
+• Shoulder Manipulation: In this method, a physician forcibly manipulates the shoulder joint to loosen tight tissues under the influence of general anaesthesia.
+Manipulation under anesthesia may be considered in selected cases; arthroscopic capsular release is an alternative option, particularly when conservative treatment fails.

 A frozen shoulder is a painful condition, but with appropriate treatment, most individuals recover completely over time.
 If you are having difficulty with this condition, early treatment is important.
 It can be alleviated by obtaining professional medical assistance, undergoing physical therapy, and practising self-care.